sam-almighty/Activity-Tracker-with-LogDNA/getting-started.md

 # Getting started tutorial
 {: #getting-started}

 Use the {{site.data.keyword.at_full}} service to monitor the activity of your {{site.data.keyword.cloud_notm}} account.
 You can use this service to investigate for abnormal activity and critical actions, and comply with regulatory audit requirements.
-In addition, you can be alerted on actions thas they happen.
+In addition, you can be alerted on actions as they happen.
 The events that are collected comply with the Cloud Auditing Data Federation (CADF) standard.
 {:shortdesc}

 ![The {{site.data.keyword.at_full_notm}} service](images/atov.png "The {{site.data.keyword.at_full_notm}} service")